umd-lib/archelon/README.md

 # archelon

-Archelon is a Rails-based administrative interface for the Fedora 4 repository.
-It uses the [Blacklight][blacklight] gem for providing the search functionality.

-## Quick Start

-See [Installing Prerequisites](docs/Prerequisites.md) for information on prerequistes on a local workstation.

-### Setup

-Archelon is the Web front-end for a set of applications known collectively as "umd-fcrepo".
-The umd-fcrepo system consists of the following components:
+Archelon is the Web front-end for a [Fedora 4][fedora] repository-based set of applications known collectively as "umd-fcrepo".
+The umd-fcrepo system consists of the following parts:

-* [umd-fcrepo-docker][umd-fcrepo-docker] - a set of Docker images for the [Fedora][fedora] repository platform
+* [umd-fcrepo-docker][umd-fcrepo-docker] - a set of Docker images for running the Fedora repository platform
 * [Plastron][plastron] - a utility application for performing batch operations on the Fedora repository
 * Archelon - a web GUI providing an administrative interface for